ptvan/ptvan.github.io/_posts/2019-11-12-Designing-DataIntensive-Applications.md

 ### Chapter 5: Replication

-1. There are 3 major modes of replication data between different machines: _leaderless_, _single-leader_ and _multi-leader_.
+1. There are 3 major modes of replicating data between different machines: _leaderless_, _single-leader_ and _multi-leader_.
+Furthermore, the replication can also be either _synchronous_ or _asynchronous_.
+Synchronous replication has the benefit of being sure that the data is always up-to-date, but if there is a break in communication, the write is not processed.
+As a result, typical setups will have one synchronous follower and the rest will be asynchronous.